rutishauserlab/workingmem-release-NWB/README.md

 ## MATLAB Analysis

-The main script in this repo, NWB_SB_import_main.m, is designed to analyze the released dataset and to reproduce the figures & metrics noted in Kyzar et. al. 2023 & Kaminski et. al. 2017.
+The main script in this repo, `NWB_SB_import_main.m`, is designed to analyze the released dataset and to reproduce the figures & metrics noted in Kyzar et. al. 2023 & Kaminski et. al. 2017.
 It can calculate several metrics related to behavior (reaction time, accuracy), spike sorting, and single-unit (SU) activity during the screening (SC) & Sternberg (SB) tasks.

 ### Steps to Use the Script
 * **Set Parameters:** The first section of the script sets important parameters.
 The `taskFlag` is used to specify which tasks are accessed and are defined as `1` (SCREENING), `2` (STERNBERG), or `3` (BOTH).
 The `importRange` is the range of subject IDs for the dataset.
 For the current release, subject IDs have a range of `1:21`.